liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/02-generating-a persistence-framework-for-jsf-portlets.markdown

             return entryPersistence.countByG_G(groupId, guestbookId);
         }

 Terrific!
-You now have a fully funcitonal service API for the `Guestbook` and `Entry` entities.
+You now have a fully functional service API for the `Guestbook` and `Entry` entities.
 The next step is creating managed beans which will make use of your new service API.